Newspaper Page Text

 among them by the efficient coun

-ty demonstrator, Minnie Bowick.
+ty demonstrator, Minnie Bowick

-Welcomed at the door by two ot
+Welcomed at the door by two of

-the women who were keenly inter
+!he women who were keenly inter

 ested in the success of their under